-If following telephone consultation, the patient is suspected or confirmed as having COVID-19 or another respiratory infection, and if the matter is non urgent, face to face consultation should be deferred until the COVID-19 self isolation period has elapsed.
-For other non COVID-19 respiratory viruses, defer until resolution of symptoms.
+If following telephone consultation, the patient meets criteria for the respiratory pathway, , and if the matter is non urgent, face to face consultation should be deferred until the COVID-19 self isolation period has elapsed or other non COVID-19 respiratory viral symptoms have resolved.
 If the matter is urgent, the patient may be seen within the dental setting but ideally should be provided with an appointment at the end of the day/session to reduce any post Aerosol Generating Procedure (AGP) fallow time (if an AGP is performed) impacting on the remaining patient consultation list.